The Message to Market Fit Matrix for Manufacturing Buyers

 Address objections directly.

-"Why our lead times are shorter and how we guarantee them" tackles the biggest hesitation without waiting for them to ask.
+"Why our lead times are shorter and how we guarantee delivery dates" tackles the biggest hesitation without waiting for them to ask.

 Warm traffic is skeptical.
 They're comparing you to other options.
 Give them reasons to believe you're different.